Cell types TE enrichments

 EpiATLAS TE measurements

-EpiATLAS histone peak files (hg38) had their peaks resized to 200bp and then were overlapped with TEs from repeatmaskers.
+EpiATLAS histone peak files (hg38) had their peaks resized to 200bp and then were overlapped with TEs from repeatmasker.
 For each subfamily the number of overlap was tallied for the count overlap metric.
+Only one TE was counted per peak.
+If more than one TE overlapped the peak, only the one with largest overlap was recorded.
 For each sample, an associated simulated random sample was generated.
 These samples were generated such that they matched the peak distribution of distances to TSS.

 Enrichment calculations